buefy/buefy/README.md

 - [x] Safari 7+
 - [ ] Internet Explorer 10+ is only partially supported

-Might work in others versions, but it's not tested.
+Might work in other versions, but it's not tested.

 ## Credits and Thanks